rclarsfull/ImageLight/README.md

    ```

    This command will install the ANNServer application along with its dependencies.
-   For Windows you can alternatively use the install `installANNServer.bat` Script.
+   For Windows you can alternatively use the `installANNServer.bat` Script.

-   Alternativly you can use the `#installANNServer.bat` to initiate the installation.

 ## Start the ANNServer: